Patch Programs | Girl Scouts of Western Ohio

 • Seniors & Ambassadors: 6 steps, including 3 starred items

 In partnership with the Elliott Wildlife Values Project, American Forests, and Johnson & Johnson Foundation, GSUSA has launched a bold tree planting and conservation initiative.
-Girl Scouts across the country are setting out to plant five million trees in five years and to protect and honor new and existing trees.
+Girl Scouts nationwide are setting out to plant five million trees in five years and protect and honor new and existing trees.
 Not only is this great for wildlife, but it will also help ease the effects of climate change.

 Girl Scouts have planted thousands of trees in all 50 states and globally.
 Let’s keep going!